 It makes using Schema MUCH easier than trying to do it manually.

-5. Focus on Content Formats That Work in 2018
+5. Focus on Content Formats That Are Working Right Now

 The team at BuzzSumo recently reviewed 100 million articles.